camicroscope/GSOC/README.md

 **Mentors:** Nan Li and Brandon Gallas

 **Overview:**
 The FDA has created eeDAP, an evaluation environment for digital and analog pathology. eeDAP is a software and hardware platform for designing and executing digital and analog pathology studies where evaluation regions of interest (ROIs) in the digital image are registered to the real-time view on the microscope.
 This registration allows for the reduction or elimination of a large source of variability in comparing these modalities in the hands of the pathologist: the field of view (the tissue) being evaluated.
 There are many other research and commercial use cases for eeDAP. eeDAP is written in Matlab, which is commercial software that requires a license and is not designed for digital pathology image viewing and annotation.
 We would like to move the eeDAP features into caMicroscope.
 The user will be able to control a digital camera and an x-y programmable microscope stage, with caMicroscope.
+It may or may not be useful to consider use of custom tile sources in openseadragon.

 **Current Status:** New